-In casual American English, "The forest is dense with tall pine trees and ferns" sounds like "dhuh FOR-uhst ihz DEHNS wihth TAHL PAHYN TREEZ and FURNZ".
-Several things happen here, and the headline one is the TR Sounds Like CHR: the TR sounds more like CH than two crisp consonants.
+Americans pronounce "The forest is dense with tall pine trees and ferns" as "dhuh FOR-uhst ihz DEHNS wihth TAHL PAHYN TREEZ and FURNZ" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the TR Sounds Like CHR — the TR sounds more like CH than two crisp consonants.
+It lands on trees, the kind of sound shift that makes everyday speech feel effortless.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.